joelbrewster/NoteyMcNoteface/README.md

 ## Things to do
+TODO: login and signup, fix whitespace up top
+TODO: fix up the edited at time to reflect local time
 TODO: fix up log in and sign in href for button and not just text
 TODO: add shadow on note mouseover
-TODO: login, fix whitespace up top
-TODO: mouse effects (darken and back to lighten) for all buttons and tools
+TODO: mouse over css effects (darken and back to lighten) for all buttons and tools
 TODO: Notes/new - fix the button to match others but darker
 TODO: Space out the Show/Edit/Delete tools on the note page
-TODO: increase size of blue toolbar items (Notes/ New Notes/ Log out)
-TODO: resize the main blue tool menu to be consistent
+TODO: resize the main blue tool menu to be consistent over all pages

-#### Ruberic
-Your app must:
-* Create at least 5 RESTful routes with POST, PUT, GET and DELETE verbs using a ruby routing library (Using Sinatra or Rails).
-* Use an ORM (default: active_record) to create a database table structure and interact with data using ruby
-* Have some form of login for the user
-* Properly manage packages using gems
-* Have semantically clean HTML and CSS
-* Be deployed to the public (default: Heroku)
+TODO: Fix the buttons to link on the button and not just the word
+TODO: Get the button on the edit page like the front page but $button2
+TODO: Get signup button looking like front page
+TODO: Add a footer and style it with #555555

+## Reflection
+- I'd like to come up with a br0c0d3 json full of quotes to pull httparty quotes from it.
+- Devise has made so many different views and pages to style and tweak.
+- There's a lot of visual inconsistencies that I'd like to fix over time but I need more time.